Durga Charan Nag: Meeting with Holy Mother, Sri Sarada Devi

 He also met Sarada Devi, affectionately called Sri Ma or the holy mother by her devotees, who was the wife and spiritual consort of Sri Ramakrishna.

 According to Sarat Chandra Chakravarty, he held tremendous respect for the holy mother.
 "Mother is more merciful than father", he once told his biographer, who had accompanied him on a journey to visit the holy mother.

 Testimonials

 Swami Vivekananda held extremely high regards for Nag Mahasaya.
 An excerpt is taken here from the book "Diary of a Disciple" by Sarat Chandra Chakravarty, which illustrates the Swami's views on Nag Mahasaya.

 "Swamiji: Shri Ramakrishna used to compare him to King Janaka.
 A man with such control over all the senses one does not hear of even, much less come across.
 You must associate with him as much as you can.
 He is one of Shri Ramakrishna's nearest disciples.

-Disciple: Many in our part of the country call him mad.
+"Many in our part of the country call him mad.
 But I have known him to be a great soul since the very first day of my meeting him.
-He loves me much, and I have his fervent blessings.
+He loves me much, and I have his fervent blessings."